 - Wildcards are not supported.

 To adjust report duration, select the desired duration from the dropdown in Firewall Events.

 Create firewall rule from current filtersTo create a based on the filters and exclusions you selected, click Create firewall rule in Firewall Events.

 The Activity log summarizes firewall events by date to show the action taken and the applied Cloudflare security feature.

 Firewall events are shown by individual event rather than by request.
 For example, if a single request triggers three different Firewall features, the firewall events will show three individual events in the Activity log.

 Expand each event to check its details, and define filters and exclusions based on the event’s field values.
 Click the Filter or Exclude button when hovering a field to add the field value to the filters or exclusions list of the displayed analytics.
 To download the event data in JSON format, click Export event JSON.

 To configure the columns displayed in the Activity log, click Edit columns.
 This gives you flexibility depending on the type of analysis that you need to perform.

-For example, if you are diagnosing a bot-related issue, you may want to see the User agent and the Country columns.
-On the other hand, if you are trying to identify a DDoS attack, you may want to see IP address, ASN, and Path columns.
+For example, if you are diagnosing a bot-related issue, you may want to display the User agent and the Country columns.
+On the other hand, if you are trying to identify a DDoS attack, you may want to display the IP address, ASN, and Path columns.